hoffmangroup/segway/doc/segway.rst

 GMTK reports
 ~~~~~~~~~~~~
-The ``jt_info.txt`` file describes how GMTK builds a junction tree.
-It
+The ``jt_info.txt`` and ``jt_info.posterior.txt`` files describe how
-is of interest primarily during GMTK troubleshooting.
-You are unlikely
+GMTK builds a junction tree.
+It is of interest primarily during GMTK
-to use it.
+troubleshooting.
+You are unlikely to use it.

 Task output
 ~~~~~~~~~~~